ScriptSmith/reaper-site/platforms/twitter.md

 |Enterprise|30-day Search API|30 days|Premium operators|Included|Full|
 |Enterprise|Full-archive Search API|Tweets from as early as 2006|Premium operators|Included|Full|

 **Reaper only supports the Standard Search API.
-Note that this means you can only access tweets from the last 7 days for a given search.
+Note that this means you can only access a sampling of tweets from the last 7 days for a given search.
 You can also only access the last 3200 tweets for a given user.**

 The standard search api makes use of regular operators, here are some examples: